microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 ## Snap points examples

 The `ScrollPresenter` element exposes three collections to set scroll and zoom snap points.
+(A snap point is a position that is a natural stopping place for scrolling or zooming to land on.)

 | **Type**                                                    | **Snap points collection** |
 |-------------------------------------------------------------|----------------------------|